 We can't set your rates for you, but we can take you step-by-step through the process of setting an hourly rate.

-Stage 1: Keeping an Eye on the Competition for Tutor Jobs
+Stage 1: Keeping an Eye on the Competition for Tutoring Jobs

 The first step for any new business is to check out their competitors.
 Private tutors are no different.